Yahir2026/cs32finalproject/README.md

 WRITTEN EXPLANATIONS FOR WEBSITE

 5. THEN DOWNLOAD FILES FROM GITHUB
+6. You don't have to download the csv files since the search bar is not functional although we attempted to make it functional!

-6. ONCE EVERYTHING IS DOWNLOADED, RUN “python app.py”
+7. ONCE EVERYTHING IS DOWNLOADED, RUN “python app.py”

-7. You will see the website
+8. You will see the website